carinasauter/wwcode-august2016/README.md

 Create another new paragraph below.

-Begin by exploring the data set.
+We'll start by exploring the data set.
 What categories are present in the data, and how many data points are there in each category?
 Paste in and run the following code to see:

 ```scala
 %spark